 Lastly, we need to create more awareness around the importance of proper light levels.

 This is central to an ergonomic environment.
-When B.C. announced it would be switching to LED lights, they listed all the benefits this would bring, but didn’t once mention a health concern.
+When British Columbia announced it would be switching to LED lights, they listed all the benefits this would bring, but didn’t once mention a health concern.

 Employees shouldn’t be getting doctor’s notes for light-related symptoms at work.
 But, maybe this wouldn’t happen if building certifications gave offices more than one point for having an ergonomics program (which is, for reference, the same points as for having a bike rack!).